nathyjoe001/hngi13-task-0-api/README.md

 HNGi13 Backend Stage 0 API

 This is my Stage 0 task for HNGi13 — built with Django and hosted on Railway.
+It exposes a **GET `/api/me/` endpoint** that returns my profile information along with a dynamic cat fact fetched from [Cat Facts API](https://catfact.ninja/fact).

 ## Live URL
 https://hngi13-task-0-api-production.up.railway.app/api/me